-Regression results in Table 2 show that HC elements (education level, experience and motivation) explain 55.9 percent of the variance in performance of MLMC's in Uganda.
+A regression analysis was performed in order to establish the relationship HC has towards the overall performance of MLMC in Uganda.
+The results are given in tables below 2 show that HC elements (education level, experience and motivation) explain 55.9 percent of the variance in performance of MLMC's in Uganda.